dcfwight/p2_continuous_control/README.md

 I started off using the [DDPG pendulum]('https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum') code from Udacity as a starting point

 ## Results
-You can see the results in two ways:
+You can see the results in three ways:
+1. Read Report.MD (although a lot of that report is also in this file)
 1. Run the Jupyter notebook - 'Continous_control_2.ipynb'.
 1. Read through the PDF of the completed Jupyter notebook - 'Continuous_control_2.pdf'